 The largest airports are Santorini and Mykonos, which offer many charter flights in summer from most European bigger cities.
 Paros, Naxos, Syros and Milos also have airports with domestic flights.
 The ferry links between the islands amongst each other and with the mainland are brilliant, so it´s no problem to get to anywhere.

-, you will find lovely authentic taverns with great local food and fresh fish, charming ports and blue/white painted villages as well as romantic thatch-roofed windmills.
+As everywhere around Greece, you will find lovely authentic taverns with great local food and fresh fish, charming ports and blue/white painted villages as well as romantic thatch-roofed windmills.
 The backdrop are impressive serene landscapes, including volcanic rocky coastlines.
 There are almost no tides but the sometimes occurring Meltemi winds require good sailing skills.

 Some relevant info for Aegean sailboat charter :